jayeshmahapatra/jayeshmahapatra.github.io/_posts/2024-03-18-rag-chatbot.md

 The repo contains codebase of the chatbot `LangChain` has built for it's documentation and deployed at [`chat.langchain.com`](https://chat.langchain.com/).
 They have used LangChain, FastAPI and NextJS to build the chatbot, and have predefined scripts for ingestion and querying logic.

-The application is built using the following technologies:
+My application is built using the following technologies:

 1. **Backend**:
     - [Langchain](https://www.langchain.com/) for Retrieval-Augmented Generation (RAG) logic